 Hi, I'm Lily (they/them)!

-I'm a cartographer, UI/UX designer, and queer theory enthusiast.
+I'm a cartographer, UI/UX designer, and researcher of critical geography and queer/trans theory.

-I'm currently a fourth year graduate student at Penn State University in the Department of Geography.
+I'm currently a PhD Candidate at Penn State University in the Department of Geography.
+I have been ABD since May 2025.
 I am in a 5-year MS+PhD program, and completed my Master's degree in 2024.
-Currently, I am a second year PhD candidate (ABD).
 My undergraduate degrees in Cartography/GIS, Human Geography, and Anthropology are from the University of Wisconsin-Madison, which I completed in 2022.

-My research is currently funded by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP), Grant No. DGE1255832, which I was awarded in 2024.
+My research is currently funded by the National Science Foundation Graduate Research Fellowship Program (NSF GRFP), Grant No. DGE1255832, which I was awarded in 2024 (read the Penn State News article about my fellowship here).

 My primary research focuses on mobile and responsive thematic map design.
-My Master's research focused on this subject specifically in the context of data journalism, but my PhD research will expand to other realms of thematic map design.
-I am also the senior graduate student in the Penn State GeoGraphics Lab, where I have collaborated on projects related to gender-based violence, non-binary epistemologies, and user-centered design.
+My Master's research focused on this subject specifically in the context of data journalism, but my PhD research expands to other realms of thematic map design.
+I am also the senior graduate student in the Penn State GeoGraphics Lab, where I have mentored undergraduate and junior graduate students and collaborated on projects related to gender-based violence, non-binary epistemologies, and user-centered design.

 Outside of work I love to bike, run, hike, read sci-fi and fantasy books, garden, cook, and travel.